jirkapok/GasPlanner/doc/roadmap.md

   * Meter: <https://en.wikipedia.org/wiki/Metre_sea_water>
   * bar: <https://en.wikipedia.org/wiki/Pound_per_square_inch> (S80 - 11.1L 206.8428 bar = 3000 psi working pressure)
 * Add no deco table
-* Add TRIMIX support and calculator
-  * Add option to define maximum narcotic depth
-  * Add option to count oxygen in narcotic gas in narcotic depth calculation
-  * Add air breaks
-  * Don't switch to gas with higher content of Nitrox warning - <https://en.wikipedia.org/wiki/Isobaric_counterdiffusion>
 * UI tweaks
+  * Add gas index to the depths dropdown in extended mode
+  * Add to dive info: total deco, if any
+  * Add option to reduce plan table only to list of stops
+  * Add other events to profile chart like gas switch
   * Add max. narc. depth to the Gas label
+  * Don't reset any value except depth and speeds in case switching to simple mode
+    * Add "Apply recreational" button to options
-  * Add button to apply best mix for selected depth
+    * Add "Apply recommended" button to speed options
 * Help
   * Update the documentation to latest state of the application
   * Add help to the UI as side bar